coffeestained/.NET-Core-6-React-GIS-Example/gis-dotnet-react/ClientApp/src/pages/Home.en.md

 ## Description

 \
-This software utilizes Spatialite extended SQLite as a data store, .NET Core 7 as an application layer, and React.js utilizing Typescript as a front-end.
+This software utilizes provided GEOJSON & public data via external ArcGIS servers as a data store, .NET Core 7 as an application layer, and React.js utilizing Typescript as a front-end.
 This software demos spatial data modeling using entity framework.
 It then hosts a range of web application routes utilized by a React application enabling CRUD operations against geographic data & artifacts serverside.

 ---